juho05/crossonic/README.md

 ### Linux

-Crossonic is available as an *AppImage* on the [releases](https://github.com/juho05/crossonic/releases/latest) page.
+- Download `Crossonic-x.x.x-linux-x86-64.AppImage` from the [releases](https://github.com/juho05/crossonic/releases/latest) page
+- Execute the *AppImage* file (you might have to make it executable first)
+- Connect and login to your server
+- When asked whether to integrate the AppImage into your system, hit *Yes*

 ### Windows

-- Download and execute `Crossonic-x.x.x-windows-x86-64.exe` from the [releases](https://github.com/juho05/crossonic/releases/latest) page
+Download and execute `Crossonic-x.x.x-windows-x86-64.exe` from the [releases](https://github.com/juho05/crossonic/releases/latest) page.

 ### macOS